evgenyzorin/Deep-Learning/README.md

 # :rocket: Deep Learning Specialization
-This repository contains all materials, including Labs in the [Deep Learning](https://www.coursera.org/specializations/deep-learning) specialization, provided by DeepLearning.AI on Coursera.
+This repository contains all materials, including Labs in the [Deep Learning](https://www.coursera.org/specializations/deep-learning) specialization, provided by **DeepLearning.AI** on **Coursera**.

 ## :file_folder: [1.
 Neural Networks and Deep Learning](https://github.com/evgenyzorin/Deep-Learning/tree/main/1.%20Neural%20Networks%20and%20Deep%20Learning)
 ### About this Course
-In the first course of the Deep Learning Specialization, you will study the foundational concept of neural networks and deep learning.
+In the first course of the **Deep Learning Specialization**, you will study the foundational concept of neural networks and deep learning.

 By the end, you will be familiar with the significant technological trends driving the rise of deep learning; build, train, and apply fully connected deep neural networks; implement efficient (vectorized) neural networks; identify key parameters in a neural network’s architecture; and apply deep learning to your own applications.
 ### Syllabus: